.

 Enhanced Backup Services

-Recognizing the increasing risk of cyber threats, LigoLab now offers Enhanced Backup Services to help labs ensure data security, immutability, and rapid recovery if an attack occurs.
+Recognizing the increasing risk of cyber threats, LigoLab also offers Enhanced Backup Services to help labs ensure data security, immutability, and rapid recovery in the event of an attack.
 These services include:

 • Automated, regular backups to secure off-site storage